dhardestylewis/terrain_aggregator/README.md

 ##     - centroid : centroid of the envelope
 ##     - centroid_albers : centroid reprojected to NAD83(2011) / Texas Centric Albers Equal Area
 ##     - x : latitudinal coordinate of the centroid in original projection
-##     - y : longitudinal cooridnate of the centroid in the orignal projection
+##     - y : longitudinal coordinate of the centroid in the orignal projection
 psql -U postgres -d postgres -h 127.0.0.1 -f $TNRIS_LIDAR_POSTGRESQL/tnris_lidar_tiles_update.sql.d/tnris_lidar_tiles_update2.sql
+## It is necessary to set the `colorinterp` attribute separately
 ```

 From the PostgreSQL database: